uludag/nosql-biosets/readme.md

 bioinformatics datasets.

 In the early stages of the project only Elasticsearch was supported.
-In most recent work (UniProt, MetaNetX, HMDB, SBML files, IntEnz) we have implemented MongoDB support as well.
+In more recent work (UniProt, MetaNetX, HMDB, SBML files, IntEnz) we have implemented MongoDB support as well.

 ## Datasets supported